Frank Higgins (stage) Mitch Brian (screen)

 Robert Stewart (director & nonfiction).

 Coached by true professionals, you will experience a fast-moving weekend of craft lectures, panels, workshops, conferences, and discussions in a stunning city venue.
 This conference focuses on craft and motivation.
 All students participate in everything, across genres.
-You will hear about how to market your work and the opportunities and obstacles that come with a writing career.

 The conference begins at 5:30 p.m., Friday, June 22, 2018, with a welcome reception at Diastole, 2501 Holmes St., Kansas City, Mo., the beautiful UMKC Scholars’ Center donated by Mary Clark and Dr. E. Grey Dimond.